Interpretable Machine Learning for Survival Analysis: Introduction

 The paper is structured into three main parts to address the aforementioned concerns.
-The first focus of the paper lies on a non-comprehensive, focus-driven review of all relevant contributions to survival interpretable machine learning, with a particular emphasis on model-agnostic explainability methods.
+The first focus of the paper lies on a comprehensive, focus-driven review of relevant contributions to survival interpretable machine learning, with a particular emphasis on model-agnostic explainability methods.
 Existing contributions are examined on a conceptual level, with attention directed toward their limitations with respect to real-world data and applications.
-The second focus of the paper is to mathematically and conceptually translate a set of fundamental interpretable machine learning methods from the classic machine learning setting to survival analysis.
+The second focus of the paper is to mathematically and conceptually translate a set of fundamental interpretable machine learning methods from the classical machine learning setting to survival analysis.
 For model-agnostic local methods, this encompasses individual conditional expectation curves, while global model-agnostic methods are comprised of partial dependence curves, accumulated local effects, Friedman's H-statistic for feature interaction, permutation feature importance, conditional feature importance, leave-one-covariate-out, and functional decomposition methods.
-The third and final focus is put on providing a tutorial that showcases both existing and newly adapted methods using real-world data on under-5-year mortality of children in Ghana from the US Agency of International Development.
-The tutorial aims to guide practitioners in utilizing interpretability methods to elucidate the opaque mechanisms of black-box machine learning survival models and gain a broader perspective on interpretation beyond simple survival curves and hazard ratios, also for classical statistical models.
+For an overview of the reviewed and newly adapted methods, consider Figure~\ref{fig:overview_taxonomy}.
+The third and final focus is put on providing a tutorial that showcases both existing and newly adapted methods using real-world data on cancer recurrence in the well-known GBSG2 dataset from the German Breast Cancer Study Group.
+The tutorial aims to guide practitioners in utilizing interpretability methods to elucidate the opaque mechanisms of black box machine learning survival models and gain a broader perspective on interpretation beyond simple survival curves and hazard ratios, also for classical statistical models.